 For our DSOs and PDSOs reading this, we wish you the best of luck in the SEVP certification process.
 We hope our instructions and resources listed throughout this article were of great help.
-With that said, we’ll send you off.
-Happy schooling!
+With that said, happy schooling!

 How long does it take to get SEVP certified?